-“In order to maximize value for all DNO shareholders it is necessary for the company to be restructured, merged or potentially sold,” Oslo-based Petrolia said in a statement today.
+“In order to maximize value for all DNO shareholders it is necessary for the company to be restructured, merged or potentially sold,” Oslo-based Petrolia said in the statement.

-To contact the reporter on this story: Stephen Treloar at firstname.lastname@example.org
+To contact the reporter on this story: Stephen Treloar in Oslo at firstname.lastname@example.org

 To contact the editor responsible for this story: Angela Cullen at email@example.com